Classification of nuts step 2

 image-20240528-133227.png

-A new Node has now been generated as a subnode under the Object generated from the Sample model.
-In the “Add node” menu you can see the different types of descriptors that are available in Breeze.
-Select “Shape and size”.
+A new Node has now been created as a subnode under the Object generated from the Sample model.
+In the Add node menu you can see the different types of descriptors that are available in Breeze.
+Select Shape and size(you can search for descriptors using the Filter field).

 image-20240528-133245.png

-The default “Output” is “Area”.
+The default Output is Area.

 image-20240528-133329.png